playframework/playframework/documentation/manual/scalaGuide/main/tests/ScalaFunctionalTest.md

 ## Running the same tests in multiple browsers

-If you want to run your tests with all available web browsers on your system, you can use `AllBrowsersPerSuite`:
+If you want to run tests in multiple web browsers, you can use traits [`AllBrowsersPerSuite`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.AllBrowsersPerSuite) or [`AllBrowsersPerTest`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.AllBrowsersPerTest).
+Both of these traits declare a `browsers` field of type `IndexedSeq[BrowserInfo]` and an abstract `sharedTests` method that takes a `BrowserInfo`.
+The `browsers` field determines which browsers you want your tests to run in.
+The default is Chrome, Firefox, Internet Explorer, `HtmlUnit`, and Safari.
+You can override `browsers` if you don't want the default.
+You place tests you want run in multiple browsers in the `sharedTests` method, placing the name of the browser at the end of each test name.
+(The browser name is available from the `BrowserInfo` passed into `sharedTests`.)
+Here's an example that uses `AllBrowsersPerSuite`:

 @[scalafunctionaltest-allbrowserspersuite](code-scalatestplus-play/allbrowserspersuite/ExampleSpec.scala)

-All tests registered under `sharedTests` will be run with all available browsers on your system.
-Note that it is important for you to append the `browser.name` manually to the test name, without it you'll get a duplicated test name error at runtime.
+All tests declared by `sharedTests` will be run with all browsers mentioned in the `browsers` field, so long as they are available on the host system.
+Tests for any browser that is not available on the host system will be canceled automatically.
+Note that you need to append the `browser.name` manually to the test name to ensure each test in the suite has a unique name (which is required by ScalaTest).
+If you leave that off, you'll get a duplicate-test-name error when you run your tests.

-Using `AllBrowsersPerSuite` all tests will be run by the same instance for a browser type, if you want a new instance for each test, you can use `AllBrowsersPerTest` instead:
+[`AllBrowsersPerSuite`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.AllBrowsersPerSuite) will create a single instance of each type of browser and use that for all the tests declared in `sharedTests`.
+If you want each test to have its own, brand new browser instance, use [`AllBrowsersPerTest`](http://doc.scalatest.org/plus-play/1.0.0/index.html#org.scalatestplus.play.AllBrowsersPerTest) instead:

 @[scalafunctionaltest-allbrowserspertest](code-scalatestplus-play/allbrowserspertest/ExampleSpec.scala)

-For both `AllBrowsersPerSuite` and `AllBrowsersPerTest`, when a browser type is not available on the running system, the test will be canceled automatically and shown in output.
-You can explicitly specify web browser(s) to be included by overriding `browsers`:
+Although both `AllBrowsersPerSuite` and `AllBrowsersPerTest` will cancel tests for unavailable browser types, the tests will show up as canceled in the output.
+To can clean up the output, you can exclude web browsers that will never be available by overriding `browsers`, as shown in this example:

 @[scalafunctionaltest-allbrowserspersuite](code-scalatestplus-play/allbrowserspersuite/ExampleOverrideBrowsersSpec.scala)

-`AllBrowsersPerSuite` will then try to detect only Firefox and Chrome browser in the running system (and cancel test automatically if the browser is not available).
-The same approach can be used on `AllBrowsersPerTest`.
+The previous test class will only attempt to run the shared tests with Firefox and Chrome (and cancel tests automatically if either browser is not available).

 ## PlaySpec